A place to document how I use AI to assist the development of software.

 • /memory: Opens your CLAUDE.md file (the 530k char monster) for editing.
 Run this regularly and keep it as lean as possible (under 100 lines).

-Subagents are specialized AI assistants in Claude Code that focus on specific domains of software engineering.
+Subagents are specialised AI assistants in Claude Code that focus on specific domains of software engineering.
 They provide expert-level guidance, automate complex tasks, and coordinate with other agents to deliver comprehensive solutions.

 Importantly each subagent operates in its own context, preventing pollution of the main conversation, helping to keep it focused on high-level objectives.